 People purchase Rolex as a recognized symbol of success.
 (Even though watch lovers will tell you that a Rolex is just a first step and the real prestige comes from watches made by Vacheron Constantin, Audemars Piguet, etc)

 In 2014, Rolex was in the second position as one of the most reputable brands in the world.

 In fact, the level of trust from consumers is still really high and these ones still feel that keeping a Rolex watch is like offering a present to themselves.

 There is an intense and strong emotional relationship between customers and the Rolex products.

 A brand like Rolex is not only defined by its history but also by its creations and then its proprietary assets like trademarks and patents.

-This is necessary to keep your loyal customers base strong as they know they will never find the same exact product somewhere else.
+This is necessary to keep your loyal customer base strong as they know they will never find the same exact product somewhere else.